gitlabhq/gitlabhq/doc/user/group/subgroups/index.md

 For example, if User0 was first added to group `group-1/group-1-1` with Developer permissions, then they will inherit those permissions in every other subgroup of `group-1/group-1-1`.
-To give them Master access to `group-1/group-1-1/group1-1-1`, you would add them again in that group as Master.
+To give them Maintainer access to `group-1/group-1-1/group1-1-1`, you would add them again in that group as Maintainer.
 Removing them from that group, the permissions will fallback to those of the ancestor group.

 ## Mentioning subgroups